-The College of Nursing (CON) is committed to increasing its research initiative.
-Since 1969 the Niedfelt Nursing Research Center (NNRC), housed within the CON, has provided extensive support for faculty and student research efforts toward that initiative.
-Currently, CON ranks in the top third of U.S. School of Nursing in National Institute of Health (NIH) funding for research in fiscal year 08-09.
-The NNCR has been one key to growth of research.
-The NNRC was originally established in 1969 as the Nursing Research Center and was one of the first non-federally supported nursing research centers in the nation.
+The UNMC College of Nursing is committed to increasing its research initiative and the Niedfelt Nursing Research Center (NNRC) provides extensive support for faculty and student research efforts toward that initiative.
+The NNRC was established in 1969 as the Nursing Research Center and was one of the first non-federally supported nursing research centers in the nation.
 In 1988 it was formally renamed the NNRC to honor Florence Niedfelt’s memory and significant donation to the College of Nursing.
 Mrs. Niedfelt stipulated that a portion of the bequest was to go towards furthering the education of nursing students.

 The NNRC team actively supports the college’s objective to increase national prominence as a research health sciences center.
 This is accomplished by pursuing four objectives: